News and Features

 We provide global education to trade unions and member-based associations in worker communities.
 Our programmes include Study Circles, Certificate Courses and an annual youth leadership project (YGAP).

-2023 ACTIVITIES 2023 COURSES
+ACTIVITIES AND COURSES

 STUDY CIRCLES